slalom/dataops-docs/labs/intro.md

 ### Wait for your PR to be approved and merged

-Once your PR is approved, the code will be automatically merged into master and released into the production website.
+Once your PR is approved, the code will be automatically merged into the main branch and released into the production website.